-All hot work on the tanktop must be finished before the epoxy is cast If measuring pins are required, we recommend that they are installed at the positions marked by #.
+All hot work on the tanktop must be finished before the epoxy is cast.

 For details of chocks and bolts see special drawings.

 For securing of supporting chocks see special drawing.

 This drawing may, subject to the written consent of the actual engine builder concerned, be used as a basis for marking-off and drilling the holes for holding down bolts in the top plates, provided that: